gvazdas/svencoop/README.md

 ## Adding your own sound files

 Go to scripts/plugins/ChatSounds.txt.
 Each line contains a trigger and its corresponding filepath.
+Sounds will be precached if they are either in svencoop/ or svencoop_addon/.

-Multiple filepaths can be assigned to a trigger, which will make the trigger play a random sound from all the assigned filepaths.
+Multiple filepaths can be assigned to a trigger, which will make the trigger play a random sound from all sounds that were assigned.

 ## Recommended audio file format